 When my sister got cancer, the nutritionist told me that she should give up sugar and I found that quite telling.
 I did some research and realised I was a slave to it.
-We need a certain amount of carbohydrates but we don’t need added sugar.
-Stop eating it and you stop mood swings, bad skin and weight gain.
+We need a certain amount of carbohydrates, but we don’t need added sugar.
+Stop eating it and you may stop mood swings, bad skin and weight gain.

 Did it make you grumpy?
 (Facebook question from Rachael Scott)

 Yeah, when I did it the first time cold turkey it made me very, very grumpy – I felt like I was grieving the loss of a loved one!
 I was more prepared this time round though, and have, for the most part, managed to taper off my sweet tooth.

 What does the term ‘sugar-free’ mean to you?